 - Solar Jackets - GT Solar Jackets is a student competition team dedicated to the design, construction, and racing of solar powered cars.
 Solar Jackets welcome students from all majors and skill levels to help us compete in races such as the American Solar Challenge and the World Solar Challenge, held every two years in Australia.

 - Wreck Racing - Wreck Racing purchases, repairs, and modifies a car to compete in the annual Grassroots Motorsports Challenge in Gainesville, Florida.
 The competition consists of an autocross (speed/handling), drag race (speed in a straight line), and contours (cosmetics) judging while facing a strict budget cap.

-- Makers Club - a collective of students who believe in the value of hands on education.
+- Invention Studio - a collective of students who believe in the value of hands on education.
 It is their mission to provide students with space and resources needed to develop innovative projects in a collaborative environment and to educate the Georgia Tech community on fabrication with open, student taught classes and events.

 - Mechanical Engineering Graduate Association (MEGA) - MEGA is the only group devoted uniquely to ME students at the Masters and PhD level, and is freely open to all ME graduate students regardless of research interest.
 MEGA organizes various professional, social, and service-based events to promote a sense of community among ME grad students.

 - Woodruff School Graduate Women (WSGW) - WSGW is a student group focused on the support and growth of female graduate students in Mechanical Engineering at Georgia Tech.
 Activities include discussions with women in industry and academia, social gatherings to connect women within Mechanical Engineering, and outreach to prospective students.